History of the oil industry in Saudi Arabia: Discovery of oil

 SOCAL set up a subsidiary company, the California Arabian Standard Oil Company (CASOC) to develop the oil concession.
 SOCAL also joined forces with the Texas Oil Company when together they formed CALTEX in 1936 to take advantage of the latter's formidable marketing network in Africa and Asia.

 When CASOC geologists surveyed the concession area, they identified a promising site and named it Dammam No. 7, after a nearby village.
 Over the next three years, the drillers were unsuccessful in making a commercial strike, but chief geologist Max Steineke persevered.
 He urged the team to drill deeper, even when Dammam No. 7 was plagued by cave-ins, stuck drill bits and other problems, before the drillers finally struck oil on 3 March 1938.
 This discovery would turn out to be first of many, eventually revealing the largest source of crude oil in the world.
-For the king, oil revenues became a crucial source of wealth since he no longer had to rely on receipts from pilgrimages to Mecca.
-This discovery would alter Middle Eastern political relations forever.
+For Ibn Saud, oil revenues became a crucial source of wealth since he no longer had to rely on pilgrimages to Mecca for finances.

 Following the success of Dammam No. 7, CASOC sought to expand operations by identifying a second oil field to justify its investments.
 In early 1939, drilling commenced at Abu Hadriya, 160 kilometers northwest of Dhahran.
 Geologist Thomas Barger, later Aramco’s CEO (1961–1969), documented the campaign’s high stakes in personal correspondence, noting that failure would undermine confidence in regional exploration.

 The Abu Hadriya well reached depths exceeding 3,000 meters (10,000 feet) by early 1940—twice the depth of Dammam No. 7—but yielded no oil.
 Despite arguments to continue drilling, CASOC’s board ordered operations to cease.
 This decision redirected efforts to Abqaiq, where drilling began in 1941.